tomgonzo/aws-modernization-with-snyk-and-eks/content/50-module2-gain-visibility-with-snyk/54-update-bitbucket-pipelines.md

 ---
-title: "Update Bitbucket Pipeline"
+title: "Invoke Snyk in Bitbucket Pipelines"
 chapter: true
 weight: 54
 ---

 # Overview
-These same scans can be added to Bitbucket Pipelines by making a few changes to the pipeline definition.
-You may make the changes directly in the Bitbucket Cloud UI, or via your editor with a `git push` in Cloud9.
+These same scans can be added to Bitbucket Pipelines by making a few changes to the `bitbucket-pipelines.yml` pipeline definition.
+You may make the changes directly in the Bitbucket Cloud UI, or from Cloud9 with a `git push`.

-### Step 1 - Add Snyk scanning of your code
+### Step 1 - Add Snyk scanning of Source Code
-We start by modifying the file `bitbucket-pipelines.yml` to enable the scan of your code.
-Find the section below and uncomment as directed to enable the scanning of your custom code.
+To enable SAST Code Analysis in the pipeline, find the section below and uncomment as directed to enable the scan.

 ```yaml
 test-app: &test-app